Shaun Bryant, a local homeless veteran, with dog Sky.

 “We can’t launch our pet program alone because it will take the support of the community to make it happen,” added Acosta.
 “While our priority is always to provide shelter and care for homeless people, Hospitality House knows firsthand that we can do an even better job if we can open our doors even wider to those living on the streets if we are able to also welcome their furry family members.

-To help launch the pet program at Hospitality House, those interested are invited to visit the Pet Program Page (hhshelter.org/pets) to make a gift and/or mail a check payable to Hospitality House at 1262 Sutton Way, Grass Valley, CA 95945 and write “pet program” in the memo.
+To support the pet program at Hospitality House, those interested are invited to fill out our online donation form by clicking HERE or mail a check payable to Hospitality House at 1262 Sutton Way, Grass Valley, CA 95945, and write “pet program” in the memo.